 The second largest group who will challenge me on every point I make are the single guys who have been scorned by women.
 These guys are usually MGTOWS who are abstinent, which I think is completely ridiculous as men who ‘Go their own way’ should embrace who they are as men and that means their sexual desire as well.

 I fully support men who are choosing to follow their passion & mission while paying no attention to women that are looking to get into a relationship.
 But god damn, you need to continue to have NSA relationships.

 But men who completely cut women out of their life?

 I find that to be a huge red flag to the total development of the masculine self.
 It’s just another form of repressing their masculinity and we have enough white knights and feminists working against our expression of self, we don’t need men telling other men to hold it in too.

 Both of these groups, while they are completely at odds with my message, have solid information and life experiences that everyone, including myself could benefit from.

-The more men you cast away for not meeting your prerequisites of what qualifies one to provide advice will limit your sphere of information to where you only have those who agree with you talking; you’ll of created a group of yes men.
+The more men you cast away for not meeting your prerequisites of what qualifies one to provide advice the more you limit your sphere of information to where you only have those who agree with you talking; you’ll of created an echo chamber of yes men.